preservationsafe/dspace/README.md

     * **db.password**: Password of the owner of the PostgreSQL database
     * **assetstore.dir**: The directory of your assetstore directory

     **Note**: These properties correspond to properties in local.cfg.EXAMPLE.
 All the `build_*` targets will copy `dspace/config/local.cfg.EXAMPLE` to `dspace/config/local.cfg` and place the value of those properties into `local.cfg` using a filter.
-This eliminates the need to manually setup `local.cfg` manually.
+This eliminates the need to manually set up `local.cfg` manually.
 * Change the owner (user and group) of `dspace-install` to who ever owns your tomcat directory
 * Run
 ```